Brooklyn Rider

 The name Brooklyn Rider is inspired by the artist group The Blue Rider, which published an eclectic almanac of artwork, essays and music that served as an artistic testament to their time while offering a vision for the future and an open embrace of diverse artistic traditions, media, and aesthetics.

 Hailed as “the future of chamber music” (Strings), the String Quartet Brooklyn Rider presents eclectic repertoire and gripping performances that continue to draw rave reviews from Classical, World, and Rock critics alike.
-NPR credits Brooklyn Rider with “recreating the 300-year-old form of string quartet as a vital and creative 21st-century ensemble.”
+NPR credits Brooklyn Rider with “recreating the 300-year-old form of string quartet as a vital and creative 21st-century ensemble,” which is reflected in the quartet’s programs:

-In 2020 Brooklyn Rider presented the project Healing Modes, which takes a holistic view of Beethoven's Op.
+With an almost prophetic sense for the zeitgeist, Brooklyn Rider presented the project Healing Modes in 2020, which takes a holistic view on Beethoven's Op.
 132 combined with five commissioned works by Reena Esmail, Gabriela Lena Frank, Matana Roberts and the two Pulitzer Prize winners Caroline Shaw and Du Yun.
-They explore the theme of healing from a variety of historical and cultural perspectives - a topic that could not have been more relevant within the events of 2020 & 2021.
-In March 2020 the New Yorker praised the concept of the recording as convincing and the playing of the four as persuasive.
+They explore the theme of healing from a variety of historical and cultural perspectives.
+In March 2020, the New Yorker praised the concept of the recording as convincing and the playing of the four as persuasive.

-In 2019 two albums - featuring instrumentalists who are at the forefront of their respective genre: jazz saxophonist Joshua Redman ("Sun On Sand") and Irish fiddle master Martin Hayes ("The Butterfly") - were released.
+In 2019, two albums were released featuring instrumentalists who are at the forefront of their respective genre: jazz saxophonist Joshua Redman (Sun On Sand) and Irish fiddle master Martin Hayes (The Butterfly).

-In fall 2018, Brooklyn Rider released Dreamers on Sony Music Masterworks with celebrated Mexican jazz vocalist Magos Herrera.
-The recording includes gems of the Ibero-American songbook as well as pieces written to texts by Octavio Paz, Rubén Darío, and Federico García Lorca — all reimagined by arrangers including Jaques Morelenbaum, Gonzalo Grau, Diego Schissi, Guillermo Klein and Brooklyn Rider’s own Colin Jacobsen.
+In the fall of 2018, Brooklyn Rider released Dreamers on Sony Music Masterworks with celebrated Mexican jazz vocalist Magos Herrera.
+The recording includes gems of the Ibero-American songbook as well as pieces written to texts by Octavio Paz, Rubén Darío, and Federico García Lorca — all reimagined by arrangers including Jaques Morelenbaum, Gonzalo Grau, Diego Schissi, Guillermo Klein, and Brooklyn Rider’s own Colin Jacobsen.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.